Tommy Wiseau: Later film projects (2004–present)

 In 2004, Wiseau produced and appeared in a short documentary, Homeless in America.
 In 2010 he starred in a 15-minute parody horror film entitled The House That Drips Blood on Alex.

 In September 2015, Wiseau expressed enthusiasm in directing a sequel to Fantastic Four (2015), having personal admiration for the film.

 He was featured as the villain Linton Kitano in Samurai Cop 2: Deadly Vengeance, the sequel to the cult classic Samurai Cop.
 In October 2016, it was announced that Wiseau and Sestero would star in a movie called Best F(r)iends.
 The movie was written by Sestero and was shot in secret in Los Angeles.
 The film premiered September 4, 2017 at the Prince Charles Cinema.
 The first volume of the film was released on March 30, 2017, and volume two was released on June 1 of that same year.

 In early February 2019, before a screening of The Room at the Prince Charles Cinema, Wiseau revealed a teaser trailer for his second directorial effort, Big Shark.
 The trailer features Wiseau, Sestero, Isaiah LaBorde, and a big shark.
 In a Q&A session afterwards, Sestero said the film was intended to premiere in September 2019, but could not be finished on time.
-On February 25, 2023, Wiseau confirmed Big Shark is set to release in August 2023, in New York City.
+Big Shark had its world premiere on April 2, 2023 at Cinema 21 in Portland, Oregon.
 Wiseau will also star alongside Greg Sestero in an upcoming UFO film.